 - Individuals afflicted with an anatomical eye socket issue

 The results are visible a few weeks after the surgery and are long-lasting.
-In fact, the results of an upper eyelid surgery usually last around 10 to 15 years and a lower eyelid surgery is rarely needed.
+In fact, the results of an upper eyelid surgery usually last around 10 to 15 years and lower eyelid surgery is rarely needed.

 What are the risks associated with eyelid surgery?